Andrzej Szewiński

-Andrzej Szewiński (born 20 February 1970 in Warsaw, Poland) is a former professional volleyball player (198 cm, opposite hitter), sport activist and politician.
-He is the son of a retired sprinter Irena Szewińska.
+Andrzej Szewiński (born 20 February 1970 in Warsaw, Poland) is a Polish former professional volleyball player (198 cm, opposite hitter), sport activist and politician.
+He is the son of the sprinter Irena Szewińska.

-Career as sportsmen
+Career as sportsman

-From 1989/90 to 2004/05 (altogether 16 seasons) he played for AZS Częstochowa, Bipop Brescia, Maccabi Tel Aviv, Beşiktaş İstanbul and Galatasaray İstanbul.
+From 1989/90 to 2004/05 (altogether 16 seasons), he played for AZS Częstochowa, Bipop Brescia, Maccabi Tel Aviv, Beşiktaş JK and Galatasaray S.K.

 Political activity

-From 2006 to 2007 he was a councilor of the Silesian Regional Assembly from PO.
+From 2006 to 2007, he was a councilor of the Silesian Regional Assembly from PO.
 In the parliamentary election in 2007 he was elected to a Senate in Częstochowa district, receiving 81,777 votes.
 Later he joined Civic Platform.
 In the parliamentary election in 2011, he won 37,471 votes and again won a seat to Senate from Częstochowa district.
 In 2014, he ran for the presidency of Częstochowa, taking 4th place out of 7 candidates.
-In 2015 he did not receive a senatorial reelection, because Artur Warzocha defeated him.
-On 30 December 2015 he replaced Krzysztof Łoziński as the vice-president of Częstochowa.
-In 2018 he ran unsuccessfully to the regional assembly.
+In 2015, Artur Warzocha defeated him in his senatorial reelection bid.
+On 30 December 2015, he replaced Krzysztof Łoziński as the vice-president of Częstochowa.
+In 2018, he ran unsuccessfully for the regional assembly.
 In the parliamentary election in 2019 he was elected to Sejm in Częstochowa district.